An Overview Of The Best 3D Printing Software Tools

 The company behind this software markets it as the world’s most versatile 3D-modeler.
+The software is available for download in a variety of bundles on their website at various prices.
 The program uses a precise and mathematical model known as NURB, allowing you to manipulate points, curves, meshes, surfaces, solids, and more in all sorts of ways.
 Ultimately, given the range of design features available with Rhino3D, it’s hard to argue against its claims about unrivaled versatility in creating complex 3D models.

 Inventor 3D CAD software offers professional-level 3D mechanical design.
 The program comes with freeform, direct, and parametric modeling choices.
 Furthermore, you also get automation and simulation tools.

 Developed by Autodesk, Inventor comes in different packages depending on level of proficiency (student, professional etc.).
 One of the great things about Inventor is how they improve the software with user feedback.
 New versions include improvements to visual data representation and the ability to easily reference 3rd party designs without the need to convert file formats.

 This nifty and free CAD software is ideal for professionals and advanced hobbyists alike.
 The user interface is relatively straightforward and the software runs quickly, meaning efficient designing.
 You also have the capability to generate a bill-of-materials that calculates the cost of printing potential 3D design projects.

 DesignSpark Mechanical allows users to utilise an in-built library to mix with own drawings.
 Another feature that new users might find useful is the pull feature that allows users to create 3D models from only a surface.
 It is feature-rich for a free software and quite beginner-friendly.